deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard.md

 ```

 * Submit a pull request to the main botleague repo from your fork
-* The pull request will be automatically merged after about 2 minutes once the evaluation is complete
+* The pull request will be automatically merged after about 10 minutes once the evaluation is complete
-* Click the View Details button on the pull request to see your bot's results
+* Click the View Details=>Details button on the pull request to see your bot's results
 * Finally, check the [leaderboards](https://deepdrive.voyage.auto/leaderboard) to see your bot's score and video ranked among the other bots!

 TODO: Testing your agent locally by running deepdrive main.py --server ...